ticidesign/dev-notes/leadership/resources.md

 [Amazon Leardership Principles](https://www.amazon.jobs/en/principles)

 [Jeff Bezos' Shareholder Letters.
-All of them](https://founders.simplecast.com/episodes/jeff-bezos-shareholder-letters-all-of-t-hAgb6DJ6)"To read Bezos’ shareholder letters is to get a crash course in running a high-growth internet business from someone who mastered it before any of the playbooks were written."
+All of them](https://founders.simplecast.com/episodes/jeff-bezos-shareholder-letters-all-of-t-hAgb6DJ6) <br> "To read Bezos’ shareholder letters is to get a crash course in running a high-growth internet business from someone who mastered it before any of the playbooks were written."

+[A Leader’s Framework for Decision Making](https://hbr.org/2007/11/a-leaders-framework-for-decision-making) by David J. Snowden and Mary E. Boone

 HBR’s 10 Must Reads on Leadership - Volume One